 More often than not, modesty standards are seen as repressive, arbitrary rules that restrict a woman’s creativity and freedom.
+And often enough, the biblical concept has been abused for this purpose.
 But when modesty is motivated from the heart, the exact opposite is true.

-Immodesty is often, though not always, a kind of slavery.
-A woman may be enslaved by her desire to attract a man.
-She might define her worth by her fashion sense, her sex appeal, her image, her bust size, her weight, or the brand names she wears.
-This kind of slavery is widespread because sin impacts us all, and in today’s sexually charged, media-saturated culture, many women fall prey to this kind of slavery.
+Habitual immodesty is often, though not always, the fruit of a kind of slavery.
+A person might be enslaved by their desire to attract the opposite sex.
+They might define their worth by their fashion sense, sex appeal, image, weight, particular body parts, or the brand names they wear.
+This kind of slavery is widespread because sin impacts us all, and in today’s sexually charged, media-saturated culture, many men and women alike fall prey to it.

-But as Christians we are free from the slavery of sin because we are united to Christ.
+But as Christians, we are free from the slavery of sin because we are united to Christ.
 Paul exhorts us to live out this freedom: “Let not sin therefore reign in your mortal body, to make you obey its passions” (Romans 6:12).
-When it comes to modest dress, we can follow Paul’s next statement quite literally: Do not present the members of your body to sin as instruments for unrighteousness, but present your members to God as instruments for righteousness (v.13).
-Paul wants Christian woman to have self-mastery in their wardrobe choices, to be totally free from worldly ways of defining worth, beauty, and sexiness.
+When it comes to modest dress, we can follow Paul’s next statement quite literally: Do not present the members of your body to sin as instruments for unrighteousness, but present your members to God as instruments for righteousness (verse 13).
+Paul wants Christian women to have self-mastery in their wardrobe choices and to be totally free from worldly ways of defining worth, beauty, and sexiness.

 Ironically, it is not just those who are scantily dressed that are enslaved, but even those who pride themselves on their modesty.
 “Modest is hottest,” they say, unaware that in their own hearts, they are still enslaved to a preoccupation with their physical image, still defining their worth by their outward adornment.